Loading and Saving the Settings

 /// <summary>

-/// This method is used to store the settings as configured in the plug-in UI
+/// Store the settings as configured in the plug-in UI in the settings bundle.

 /// </summary>